ClanPurple/HighFlying/README.md

 Should a member not be contributing, which has never happened in our history, all members will sit with a 3rd party to ensure proper resolusion.

 Flexibility is key.
-Not just in Tech, but in life.
+Not just in technology, but in life.
 All members will be afforded the opportunity to contribute on their schedule.

 ## Communication